This blog post was updated on 11 February 2025.

 The first is literally what the name says.
 Your customers will want to know what your employees are like and how your production process works.

-The second narrative is a little more sophisticated.
-Manufacturing is in itself the behind-the-scenes of how a certain product was made.
+The second narrative is a bit more sophisticated.
+Manufacturing is in itself the behind-the-scenes of how a certain product is made.
 Take this approach and roll with it.
-If you make everyone’s favourite breakfast cereal, don’t be shy about saying so.
+If you make everyone’s favourite breakfast cereal, do not be shy about saying so.

 3. Find similarities between your brand and your audience

-Great stories make the people who read or watch them feel something because they feel familiar.
+Great stories make the people who read or watch them feel something because they have experienced similar situations.

 For manufacturing companies, the struggle to find common ground with their audiences might seem greater than it is.
-The first step to creating content that relates to your audience is to find out who and where they are.
+The first step to creating content that relates to your audience is finding out who they are and where they are.
 Conducting market research or persona research will take care of this step.

-The next stage is finding out exactly what kind of content your audience is interested in.
+The next step is finding out exactly what kind of content your audience is interested in.
 Take a look at their interests and see if you can find patterns.

 4. Be honest about your own issues

 Most companies find this tip hard to follow.
-After all, going out on social media and saying you’ve done something wrong is not exactly easy.
+After all, going out on social media and saying you have done something wrong is not exactly easy.
 It is, however, greatly appreciated, and a very human way of announcing you have updated a product or even launched a new one.
 Perhaps the reason behind this is the fact your old product had issues.
-If that’s the case, it’s better for you to come forward and admit it rather than social media users getting the gist from your customers.
+If that is the case, it is better for you to come forward and admit it, rather than social media users getting the gist from your customers.

 5. Find your hook